An algebraic model for rational torus-equivariant spectra: From spectra to DGAs

 \section{From spectra to DGAs}

-In this section we use the results from~\cite{s-alg} to show that the category of module spectra over the diagram $\Rtop$ of commutative ring spectra is Quillen equivalent to a category of differential graded modules over a diagram $\Rt$ of commutative DGAs.
+In this section we observe that the results from~\cite{s-alg} show very directly that the category of module spectra over the diagram $\Rtop$ of commutative ring spectra is Quillen equivalent to a category of differential graded modules over a diagram $\Rt$ of commutative DGAs.
 It then follows that the cellularizations of these model categories are also Quillen equivalent.
-Since \cite{s-alg} works with symmetric spectra, we apply the functor $\bbU$ from \cite{mmss} to the split $\LI (G)$-diagram $\Rtop$ of orthogonal ring spectra to obtain a split $\LI (G)$-diagram $\bbU \Rtop$ of symmetric ring spectra.
-Now by \cite[0.6]{mmss} there is a Quillen equivalence between $\Rtopmod$ in orthogonal spectra and $\modcat{\bbU\Rtop}$ in symmetric spectra.
+Since \cite{s-alg} is based on symmetric spectra, we use Proposition \ref{prop:axiom} (12) to show that there is a Quillen equiavlence between the respective categories of modules over $\Rtop$ and $\FF\Rtop$.

-In more detail, in~\cite[1.1]{s-alg} a composite functor $\Theta$ is defined which produces a Quillen equivalence between $H\bZ$-algebra spectra (with many objects) and DGAs (with many objects).
-Given an $H\bZ$-algebra spectrum (with many objects), $B$, it is shown in~\cite[2.15]{s-alg} that the category of module spectra over $B$ is Quillen equivalent to the category of differential graded modules over $\Theta B$, a DGA (with many objects).
-Furthermore, there is a second functor $\Theta'$ which is symmetric monoidal, so that it takes commutative rings spectra to commutative DGAs.
-Finally, over the rationals the two functors are naturally equivalent, so that by \cite[1.2]{s-alg}, if $B$ is a commutative $H\bQ$-algebra then $\Theta B$ is naturally weakly equivalent to a commutative DGA $\Theta' B$.
+We next apply the functors from~\cite{s-alg} to move from symmetric spectra to differential graded modules.
+In more detail, in~\cite[1.1]{s-alg} a composite functor $\Theta$ is defined which produces a Quillen equivalence between $H\bZ$-algebra spectra and DGAs.
+Given an $H\bZ$-algebra spectrum, $B$, it is shown in~\cite[2.15]{s-alg} that the category of module spectra over $B$ is Quillen equivalent to the category of differential graded modules over a DGA $\Theta B$.
+Furthermore, rationally there is a second functor $\Theta'$ which is symmetric monoidal, so that it takes rational commutative rings spectra to rational commutative DGAs.
+Finally, over the rationals the two functors are naturally equivalent, so that by \cite[1.2]{s-alg}, if $B$ is a commutative $H\bQ$-algebra then $\Theta B$ is naturally weakly equivalent to the commutative DGA $\Theta' B$.